Ventas Rumba (Venta Rapids)

 Yes, we have to admit: Latvian waterfalls (there are some 70 – 100 in total) are no match to Norwegian or Venezuelan ones.
 In fact, Norwegians would not notice them: meh, just a small step in the river.

 But, man, they are beautiful anyway!
-Take Dauda Falls in the central part of the country, hidden in a lush, green canyon.
-Or Zartapi Ravine Falls in the north-west, located in pristine forest and falling over bright red rocks colored with black algae.
+Take Dauda Waterfall in the central part of the country, hidden in a lush, green canyon.
+Or Zartapi Waterfall in the northwest, located in pristine forest and falling over bright red rocks colored with black algae.

 But the largest and by far the best known waterfall in Latvia is Ventas Rumba.

 This waterfall is located in Kuldiga town.
-Or rather – Kuldiga town is located at this waterfall, because ships had to disembark at this natural barrage and due to this here appeared settlement.
+Or rather – Kuldiga town is located at this waterfall because ships had to disembark at this natural barrage and due to this here appeared settlement.
 Nearby was a hillfort of local people – Curonians, but in the Middle Ages, in 1242 right at the waterfall was built a large castle (Goldingen) of Livonian Order.
-Now this castle is lost, but a town developed around this castle and nowadays the centre of Kuldiga exclusively consists of historical buildings, it is one of the most beautiful historical towns in Latvia.
+Now this castle is lost, but a town developed around this castle and nowadays the center of Kuldiga exclusively consists of historical buildings, it is one of the most beautiful historical towns in Latvia.

-Ventas Rumba has formed on a layer of Devonian dolostone.
+Ventas Rumba has formed on a layer of Devonian dolostone, Plavinas Formation.
 Below it is a more fragile dolostone and, as the power of the stream erodes this softer layer, the harder layer forms overhangs, and falls down.
-Thus the waterfall is slowly receding – and as the stream in the central part is more powerful, the middle part has receded further upstreams than the sides of waterfall.
+Thus the waterfall is slowly receding – and as the stream in the central part is more powerful, the middle part has receded further upstreams than the sides of the waterfall.

 In order to facilitate the shipping and trade, in the middle of the 17th century the construction of bypass around the falls was started but works were not accomplished.
 Later ships became larger and Venta as the inland waterway was not feasible anymore.

 Catching the fish… in air